GalRaz/galraz.github.io/_pages/about.md

   - /about.html
 ---

-#Hi
+Hi!
 This is Gal, I'm a 5th year PhD student at MIT working with Rebecca Saxe in the Department of Brain and Cognitive Sciences.